Ijtihed/Portfolio/README.md

 # Personal Portfolio Website

 This is my personal portfolio website showcasing everything I've worked on, including software projects and research.
+Uses Vanilla CSS and JS and HTML :) (fun little challenge)

 ## Demo